Bitcoin Price Plunges As Fundstrat’s Tom Lee Sets $64,000 Price Target For 2019

 — INQUISITR (@theinquisitr) April 26, 2018

-Meanwhile, Fundstrat co-founder Tom Lee has set a whopping $64,000 bitcoin price target for the end of 2019.
+Meanwhile, Fundstrat co-founder Tom Lee has set a whopping $36,000 bitcoin price target for the end of 2019 and said it could clear $64,000 during the year.

 “We believe the current path of hash power growth supports a BTC price of about $36,000 by 2019 year end, with a $20,000-$64,000 range,” Sam Doctor, head of data science research at Fundstrat, wrote in an internal report.